From 'Empty' To 'Satisfied': Author Traces A Hunger That Food Can't Fix

 On how Burton's grandmother weighed herself while she was dying

 The moment when that happened, I was sitting beside her.
 I was 37 or 38 years old.
 I understood what it was to want to get on that scale and look at the number and stand there shrunken and triumphant.
-I was sitting beside her bed and I was particularly thin then, and I felt it was because of my thinness that I could be there and emotionally available and experiencing these last days that I would ever spend with her, which now strikes me also as sad and ridiculous.
+I was sitting beside her bed, and I was particularly thin then, and I felt it was because of my thinness that I could be there and emotionally available and experiencing these last days that I would ever spend with her, which now strikes me also as sad and ridiculous.
 Like my thinness wasn't making me available.
 It was limiting me.
 But at the same time, I was sitting at her bed, I was sitting there with a stack of her cookbooks, and my grandmother was a wonderful cook.
 And the cookbooks, all the recipes were marked up with her notes.
 And I was talking to her about all these things that she'd made.
 And it was very emotional and rich, and there were things I wanted to make for myself.
 And there was always this dichotomy in our family between taking real pleasure in food and being vigilant about it — and my grandmother is the one we sort of all learned that from.

 On Burton's mother hiding her drinking while Burton hid her binge eating

 I think it had a really big impact. ...
 There was a model for hiding. ...
-My mother was drinking and I didn't, in those years, connect her addiction to alcohol with my addiction to food.
+My mother was drinking, and I didn't, in those years, connect her addiction to alcohol with my addiction to food.
 Although I now do see them as connected.
 It could just as easily for me have been one substance over another.
 But the thing I was acutely attuned to was that we were both living these secret lives.
 So, for example, as a teenager, I would be upstairs in my room doing homework and she would be downstairs in the kitchen cleaning, correcting papers — she was a teacher — and she'd be drinking.
 And I would be upstairs in my room just seething and edgy and hating her, hating her not because she was drinking, but because she was in the kitchen, and I wanted to get into the kitchen so that I could binge. ...
 I was very conscious that we were both hiding out in the kitchen.
 We were both hiding out in the same place.
 I felt our secret lives very viscerally.

 On how she relates to eating now, having spent the last two decades on the borderline of anorexia

 When I was hungry all the time, I had headaches.
 I was often exhausted.
 I was often organizing my life around needing to come home and eat or needing to eat a certain thing at a certain time.
 And I'm letting go of those rituals.
 And with an eating disorder, food comes to stand in for relationships with people.
 And as my fixation on food dissipates, I am far more interested in relatedness with others.
-And that is one [benefit], in addition to the health benefits of dismantling an eating disorder [and] the physical health benefits of dismantling an eating disorder, there are social and emotional benefits too.
+And that is one [benefit], in addition to the health benefits of dismantling an eating disorder [and] the physical health benefits of dismantling an eating disorder, there are social and emotional benefits, too.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.